 Mary-Clare Hallsworth is a freelance public engagement specialist, and until recently was the public engagement lead at Birkbeck, University of London, where she was responsible for public engagement strategy and support across the institution.

 Mary-Clare created the London Public Engagement Network (PEN) to connect, often isolated, public engagement professionals across London.

 Dan Taylor is the Public Engagement Coordinator for University College London’s Wellcome / EPSRC Centre for Interventional and Surgical Sciences.
 He joined UCL in 2017 following three years as the Public Engagement Officer at Queen Mary University of London.

 In his current role he is responsible for the strategic direction, support provision and evaluation of the Centre’s public engagement and patient involvement programme.
-He’s an active member of the London Public Engagement Network and has set up a monthly opportunity for professionals working in Public and Patient Involvement to come together to discuss experiences and practice.
+He’s a co-organiser of the London Public Engagement Network and has set up a monthly networking and support network for people in roles supporting Public and Patient Involvement.

 Rachel Kahn formally worked with the Wellcome Trust and the British Science Association (BSA) as their Festival Communications Officer.
 She has a background in Medical Sciences and recently completed an MSc in Science Communication at Imperial College London.